 The Future Cities Laboratory for Design and Machine Learning (LDML) is a cross-disciplinary design research group dedicated to research with tangible social impact.
 The practice-led research in the Lab focuses on design analysis, design processes, and design value.
 It explores the impact of machine learning, data-driven and evidence-based design, regulatory frameworks and policy, and lived experience and cultural expectations on spatial design.

 The LDML is part of the School of Architecture at the Royal College of Art (RCA) in London.
 A specialist and research-intensive postgraduate institution, the RCA is the world’s number one university for art and design (2021 QS World University Subject Rankings).

-The LDML was established with the generous support by the Prosit Philosophiae Foundation in 2018.
+The LDML was established in 2018 with the generous support of the Prosit Philosophiae Foundation.

 Dr Jingru (Cyan) Cheng (Postdoctoral Research Associate)*

 U-Sun I Hu (Research Associate)*